-Eagle Materials (EXP) CEO, Michael Haack on Q4 2020 Results - Earnings Call Transcript
+Eagle Materials (EXP) CEO Michael Haack on Q4 2020 Results - Earnings Call Transcript

 Trey Grooms

 Okay, great.
 Thank you for that.
-Just an update on the cement price, I know it was slate for April.
+Just an update on the cement price, I know it was slated for April.
 It sounds like a lot of markets have delayed until, I think, it might be June.
 How are your markets looking from a cement pricing and the timing there?

 Michael Haack